hbctraining/scRNA-seq_online/lessons/06_integration.md

 _**Challenges:**_

- - _**Aligning cells of similar cell types** so that we do not have clustering downstream due to differences due to sample, condition, modality, or batch_
+ - _**Aligning cells of similar cell types** so that we do not have clustering downstream due to differences between samples, conditions, modalities, or batches_

 _**Recommendations:**_